 \paragraph{Model Design.} Building on the capabilities of graph transformers, we develop the \emph{Tensor-Decomposition Network} (TDN) by modifying the publicly available Equiformer architecture~\citep{liao2022equiformer}.
 Specifically, we replace every channel-wise linear projection, normalization layer, and activation in Equiformer with batched matrix operations that act simultaneously on the multiplicity dimension of each irrep block, eliminating the need for costly slicing and reshaping between tensor and vector representations.
-Additionally, the core CG tensor products within the self-attention mechanism are substituted with our rank-$R$ CP-decomposition-based tensor product from~\cref{sec:cp}, integrated with the path-weight-sharing scheme from~\cref{sec:weight-sharing}.
-This design preserves the expressive power of Equiformer while significantly improving memory and computational efficiency.
-The model and training configurations for TDN are described in~\cref{sec:configuration}.
+Additionally, the depth-wise tensor product mechanism is removed and the core CG tensor products within the self-attention mechanism are substituted with our rank-$R$ CP-decomposition-based tensor product from~\cref{sec:cp}, integrated with the path-weight-sharing scheme from~\cref{sec:weight-sharing}.
+This design preserves the expressive power of CG tensor product while significantly improving memory and computational efficiency.
+Note that for each maximum degree $L$, we precompute a rank-$R$ CP decomposition of the CG coefficient tensor once and cache the factors.
+These factors are treated as constants during all training runs.
+We further integrate the equivariant linear layer with the path-weight-sharing scheme.
+For the OCP dataset, the same model architecture is applied and a subset of experiments additionally incorporate initial node embeddings following~\citep{qu2024the}.
+The detailed model configurations for TDN are described in~\cref{sec:configuration}.

 \paragraph{Baseline Implementations.} For the PubChemQCR benchmark, we reimplement each baseline model based on its official repository.
 Hyperparameters are adopted from the best configurations reported in the original papers or, if unspecified, are tuned using the PubChemQCR-S dataset.
-All model and training configurations of baseline models are described in~\cref{sec:configuration}.
+All model configurations of baseline models are described in~\cref{sec:configuration}.